SuperDARN/pydarn/docs/user/vels_and_potentials.md

 ### Convection map potentials

-Deriving the electroc potentials at a specific coordiate is very similar to deriving the velocity.
+Deriving the electric potentials at a specific coordinate is similar to deriving the velocity.
 We use the `calculate_potentials_pos()` function:
 ```python
 potential = ([pydarn.Maps.calculate_potentials_pos(mlats, # No zipping required as the potential is a scalar
                                                    mlons,